on1san/Custom-Player-Sprite-Switcher/README.md

 ## Features

-* Change your overworld player sprite in real time.
+* Change your overworld player sprite with the press of a button.
 * Change your Trainer Card Image.
 * Change your Player back sprite.
 * Change your Fishing sprite.
 * Change your cycling sprite.
-* Real-time switching with shortcuts

   Bonus:
 * Play as NPCs.